VikasKumar281/MyMart/client/README.md

 - Created Address page

 - Created My Orders page

+- Created Seller Login Page

+- For Seller Layout , We will use Prebuilt UI's 'Sidebar with Navbar' code